ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

     }
 ]
 ```
-Next, we will call the `propose-multi` task to create a transaction based on the sample tx input json that adds an owner to the safe.
+Next, we will call the `propose-multi` task to create a transaction based on the sample tx input json that adds an owner to the Safe.

 ```zsh
 yarn safe propose-multi --network subnet 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114 examples/add_owner.json --export example/addOwner.json